Particle Trajectories for Quantum Maps: Introduction

 \begin{thm*}[Main result] Suppose $\rho=\rho_N:H_N\to H_N$ is a density operator with semiclassical defect measure $\mu$.
 Fix $n\in \N$, and let $(q_{N,0},q_{N,1}, \dots , q_{N,n}) $ be random variables with law $\bP_{N,\rho}^{(n)}$ given by \eqref{eq:quantummeasure} and let $(q_0, q_1,\dots , q_n)$ be random variables with law $P_{\mu}^{(n)}$ given by \eqref{eq:classicalmeasure}.
 Then as $N\to \infty$, $(q_{N,0},q_{N,1}, \dots , q_{N,n}) $ converges weakly to $(q_0, q_1,\dots , q_n)$. \end{thm*}

 In proving this, we show uniform convergence of $\bP_{N,\rho}^{(n)}$ to $P_{\mu}^{(n)}$ and hence in total variation.
-For a stronger version, see Theorem \ref{t:torusquant}, in which we provide a quantitative rate of convergence in the case where the number of steps $n$ approaches the Ehrenfest time (defined in \ref{eq:Ehrenfest_time}).
+For a stronger version of Theorem \ref{t:abridged}, see Theorem \ref{t:torusquant}, in which we provide a quantitative rate of convergence in the case where the number of steps $n$ approaches the Ehrenfest time (defined in \ref{eq:Ehrenfest_time}).

-Figure \ref{fig:fig_first_page} numerically samples 200 quantum trajectories from such an evolution procedure (see the end of \S \ref{s:numerics} for more details) for $1000$ time steps of $0.01$ units of time.
-Observe that up $t =0.4$, all trajectories roughly agree, while after this time, they disagree.
+Figure \ref{fig:fig_first_page} numerically samples 60 quantum trajectories from such an evolution procedure (see the end of \S \ref{s:numerics} for more details) for $100$ time steps of $0.01$ units of time.
+Observe that up until $t =0.4$, most trajectories are within $0.1$ of the classical trajectory\footnote{Our result shows that before the Ehrenfest time, at each fixed time, the distribution of quantum positions is a Gaussian centered at the classical trajectory position with variance given by the precision of the indirect measurement.}, while shortly after this time, they disagree.
 This paper's main result estimates how long they agree, and to what distribution they agree with.